When you leave those damn kids alone in late summer session look at the trouble they can get into.

 Yet Trump won the electoral vote 304 to 227.

-This meant that Michigan, Iowa, Pennsylvania and Wisconsin were in play for the first time in decades.
-Had we just gone with the popular vote than the vote totals in California would have sealed the deal for Hillary.
+This meant that Michigan, Iowa, Pennsylvania, and Wisconsin were in play for the first time in decades.
+Had we just gone with the popular vote then the vote totals in California would have sealed the deal for Hillary.

 Califonia totals were according to politico

 Califonia alone would have decided the election and all those states in the south and midwest would be set aside for the states on the coast with the most population.
 The electoral college made both candidates focus on the issues that are facing Michigan, Wisconsin, Iowa which are much different than California.